-Shelter Film is an independent film production company based in New York City, dedicated to creating projects with complex female protagonists, and to providing opportunities for female filmmakers.
+Shelter Film is an independent film production company based in New York City, dedicated to creating projects about women by women.

 Julia Campanelli Creates Shelter Film for Female-Driven Projects; Premieres with '116' - BROADWAY WORLD